Creating a Database

 From client libraries

-To create a new database from a client library, use the CREATE DATABASE command.
+To create a new database from a client library, connect to your cluster using a connection string without a specified database.

 import { Database } from '@sqlitecloud/drivers';